 Live music, wine tasting, and art vendors come together at this Stomp.
 Teams of two race to smash the most juice.
 Visit RoundLakeVineyards.com for more details.

 Grape Jam and Stomp Festival at Sovereign Estates

-Teams of two complete to collect as much juice as possible.
+Teams of two compete to collect as much juice as possible.
 Winning teams will advance to a final competition.
 Wine tastings, live music, and venue tours are happening all weekend.
-Friday Admission is free, otherwise, expect to pay $5 per person.
+Friday Admission is free, otherwise, the rest of the weekend expect to pay $5 per person.
 Additional Fee’s to stomp.
 Visit SovereignEstateWine.com for all the details

 Richwood Winery Grapes Stomp Festival

 September 7th in Callaway, MN

 2 people per barrel compete in 6 different heats.
 This festival has a $10 admission price for anyone 21 and over.
 But you get a commemorative festival glass.
 Listen to live music as you enjoy the fun.
 Visit RichwoodWinery.com for more details.

 Grape Stomp Festival at Chateau St. Croix

 This is a free grape stomp competition at Chateau St Croix, runs at three different times.
 They select the participants by drawing names.
 If your name isn’t called, no worries, you can still try it out in-between stomps.
 The kids can participate in this one too!
 The winery is designed like a French Chateau.
 Visit http://www.chateaustcroix.com/ for more details.

 Grape Stomp Festival at Saint Croix Vineyards